AvaPL/avapl.github.io/_posts/2024-06-02-traversing-the-future.md

 The computations are run in parallel, that's exactly what we wanted!

 What's more, `Future` also has a `.sequence` method.
 In this case, `Future.traverse(collection)(f)` is the same as `Future.sequence(collection.map(f))`.
-Of course, we don't get the extension methods out of the box, but it's a small price to pay for optimized code.
+Of course, the syntax is not that tidy, but it's a minor inconvenience considering the optimized code it provides.
+We can always write the extension methods ourselves if needed.

 ### Would IO help?